Back to All States

 Is a Bill of Sale required by Arkansas law?

 No — Ark.
 Code Ann. § 5-73-119 imposes no documentation requirement on private sellers.
-But Arkansas law also prohibits state agencies from maintaining any registry of firearm ownership — which means without a signed Bill of Sale, you have no proof the gun ever left your hands.
-If the buyer is later found to be a felon, this document is your only evidence that you did not knowingly violate the law.
+However, Arkansas law prohibits state agencies from maintaining any firearm ownership registry.
+Without a signed Bill of Sale you have no proof the gun ever left your possession.
+If the firearm is later recovered at a crime scene or the buyer is discovered to be a prohibited person, this document serves as your strongest evidence that you acted in good faith.

 What ID should I ask for in Arkansas?